-A Board of Advisors is a group composed of local business professionals that provides advice on how a business owner can better manage his company.
-Because of the informal nature of this type of board, it can be structured in a way that the owner deems it necessary and helpful to his company.
+A Board of Advisors is a group composed of business professionals that provides advice on how a business owner can better manage his company.
+Because of the informal nature of this type of board, it can be structured in a way that the owner deems necessary and most helpful to his company.
 Advisors typically receive stock-based compensation, such as Options, and benefit from an increased valuation of the business.

 The bigger a business entity gets, the more attention it needs, and the more issues arise that need to be handled precisely and accurately to ensure its continued growth.
 As a result, the need for a Board of Advisors becomes stronger for various reasons.